isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 7. From the original, `CntrCaptETRS89`, export a new layer named `EuropeanCaptETRS89`, with only Lisbon, Madrid, Berlin and Amsterdam selected.

-8. Use the tool **Generate Origin Destination Links** to calculate distances in this layer, over the ellipsoid GRS 1980 (the ETRS89 ellipsoid):
+8. Calculate distances in this layer, over the ellipsoid GRS 1980 (the ETRS89 ellipsoid):

     8.1.
 Lisbon-Madrid: 504,327.702m